 7. Pack a blanket or a travel pillow for those snoozy moments.
 And wear layers on train journeys.
 Trains can get surprisingly hot in all seasons.
 We hope for a chilled journey for you and your family, not one where you get hot around the collar.
 Don’t forget to pack water bottles too, the good news being that Network Rail in UK, and other international stations, have worked to install water fountains at all major stations to combat the battle against single use plastic. water fountains

 8. If your children are very young, they may find large stations a little overwhelming.
-So try and arrive in good time to them around the station a little, explore the range of platforms, meet the inspectors, explain the arrivals and departures board and so on.
+So try and arrive in good time to show them around the station a little, explore the range of platforms, meet the inspectors, explain the arrivals and departures board and so on.
 All things that we take for granted as adults but may still be very new to young children.
 When you book your tickets, you can build extra time between trains to explore the station by adding a ‘via station’ on your booking and specifying how long you'd like between trains.

 9. Many railway stations have interesting features (like these stations that are works of art in their own right) so do a quick search online before you go to find things to look out for.
 If you're travelling from London to mainland Europe, for example, your first port of call will be London St Pancras International, an impressive Victorian station filled with fascinating curios.
 Also, take extra time to visit nearby Granary Square, food markets and fountains to run around in.
 Also, Harry Potter fans won’t want to miss a stop-off at Platform 9¾ from where the Hogwarts Express departs.